SpringRole/sv-us-docs/source/index.html.md

-street_name|string|Street name of the employee. address|string|Address of the employee. city|string|City of the employee. state|string|State if the employee. zip_code|string|Zip code of the employee. phone|string|Phone of the employee.
+street_name|string|Street name of the employee. address|string|Address of the employee. city|string|City of the employee. state|string|State of the employee. zip_code|string|Zip code of the employee. phone|string|Phone number of the employee.

 ## Provide Consent